Social care & isolation

 Getting people essentials

 Making sure NHS and social care staff have access to essential supplies, such as food and medicines is a priority.
 We are working with retailers to introduce and scale up initiatives aimed at health and social care staff.
 Morrisons is providing free-delivery on its foodbox service for NHS staff.
-Iceland has introduced priority access to dedicated shopping slots and deliveries for social care and NHS staff.
+Iceland has introduced priority access to dedicated shopping slots and deliveries for social care and NHS staff, use this link to find out more about this and other offers.
 More information on staff offers is available on the NHS England and NHS Improvement web page.

 We want to make sure people can participate in the NHS Emergency Volunteering Scheme by providing them with an online service for emergency volunteering leave and volunteer compensation scheme applications.